The bell rang loudly, waking Peter up from his seventh-period nap.

-Kaelee’s speaker-amplified voice cut him off: “Cross your legs and take a seat.
+Kaelee’s speaker-boosted voice echoed through the gym: “Cross your legs and take a seat.
 Deep breaths.
-Deeeep breaths…take note of how you’re feeling…Don’t judge, just observe…”
+Deeeep breaths…take note of how you’re feeling…don’t judge, just observe…”

-Pretty soon, students were flowing through down-dog, sun salutations, and chaturanga pushups.
-Peter followed along, pushing his lanky muscles as hard as he could.
-The space around him was maintained throughout—no one wanted to smell his unspeakable evil.
+Soon, they were flowing through down-dog, sun salutations, and chaturanga pushups.
+Peter followed dutifully along, pushing his lanky muscles as hard as he could.
+The space around him was maintained throughout—no one could stand his olfactory evil.

-Inhale, exhale, contract, extend…it all flowed effortlessly together.
-The students’ anxiety dimmed and faded.
-They became lost in a soothing rhythm of focus and release, focus and release.
+Inhale, exhale, contract, extend…a soothing rhythm of focus and release, focus and release.
 Everyone was chill; everyone was tranquil.

-I’ll show you bitches, he thought, straining to hold the best damn warrior III in the history of yoga.
-I will CRUSH your unenlightened, piece of shit bodies.
+I will show you bitches, he thought, straining to hold the best warrior III in the history of yoga.
+I will crush your unenlightened, piece of shit bodies.

 As he transitioned between poses, he threw mad-dog glares at random students.
-He hoped—no, he dared—these slack-ass fucks to try and best him in cobra, headstand, lotus…hell, he was glad his mat stunk; it was a valid form of psychological warfare.
-Can’t maintain satori while smelling bdussy?
+He hoped—no, he dared—these slack-ass fucks to try and best him in cobra, headstand, or lotus.
+Hell, he was glad his mat stunk; it was a valid form of psychological warfare.
+Can’t bliss out while smelling bdussy?
 Then get the fuck out, weaklings, because yoga was for the strong, yoga was for the worthy, yoga was for the—

-Peter dropped down and started knocking out pushups.
-Spittle flew from his lips as he shoved and grunted, veins bulging and pulsing around his rage-narrowed eyes.
+He dropped to the floor and started jacking out pushups.
 When he switched to burpees, his face turned an alarming shade of red.
 As he clapped his hands at the top of each rep, he yelled, “FUCK YOU!”